Cleveland Jaybirds: History

 During the late 1970s and early 1980s, several men's professional slow-pitch softball leagues were formed in the United States to build on the growth and talent in the booming men's amateur game during this period.
 The American Professional Slo-Pitch League (APSPL) was the first such league, launching in an era of experimentation in professional sports leagues.
 The APSPL was formed in 1977 by former World Football League front-office executive Bill Byrne with former New York Yankees star Whitey Ford as commissioner.
 Jay Friedman, owner of Erie Sheet Metal, launched the Cleveland Jaybirds in the inaugural 1977 APSPL season.
 Don Rardin, Sr., owner of the Kentucky Bourbons, owned 50% of the Jaybirds as well.
 The team began play at Rose Field in the Brookside Reservation in Cleveland.

 Ted Stepien bought the team in 1978 and would change the name to the Cleveland Stepien's Competitors for the 1979 season.
 Stepien had opened a series of private dining rooms called Competitors Clubs in Cleveland and the team name was to promote the restaurants.
 In 1980, two teams, Milwaukee and Cleveland broke away to form the North American Softball League (NASL) under the leadership of Stepien, who owned 6 of the 8 teams in the league (only Ft.
 Wayne and Milwaukee had non-Stepien ownership), while the APSPL continued with just 6 teams.
 The NASL would last just one season.
 Cleveland moved to playing at Daniel's Field, Willoughby, Ohio in 1980 and Stepien also purchased the Cleveland Cavaliers of the NBA that year.
 Also in 1980, Stepien held a promotional event for the league in Cleveland in which he dropped softballs from the 52nd floor of Terminal Tower to be caught by outfielders from the Competitors.
 The balls were estimated to be traveling at 144 mph by the time they reached the street, damaging cars and injuring several spectators.
 One ball was caught by Cleveland outfielder Mike Zarefoss.

 In 1981 the APSPL merged with NASL to create the United Professional Softball League (UPSL), but only the Milwaukee franchise came from the NASL to the new league as the other NASL teams folded.
 No Cleveland team played in the 1981 season.
 The merged league competed for two seasons with the Competitors returning in 1982.
 The Competitors franchise and the league disbanded after the 1982 season.
-Two members of the American Softball Association Hall of Fame played for Cleveland - Steve Loya (inducted in 1993) and Mike Mancenko (inducted in 2007).
-Mancenko is also a member of United States Slowpitch Softball Association (USSSA) Hall of Fame.
+Two members of the American Softball Association Hall of Fame played for Cleveland - Steve Loya (inducted in 1993) and Mike Macenko (inducted in 2007).
+Macenko is also a member of United States Slowpitch Softball Association (USSSA) Hall of Fame.